 Materiality is to reasonable assurance what white stripes are to a basketball court.
 And understanding materiality is a key to making sure no one blows the whistle on you.
+Moreover, understanding trivial misstatements can reduce your audit time.

 So let’s define audit materiality and consider its use.